crashinvaders/gdx-texture-packer-gui/distribution/files/readme.txt

 How to launch:
 Application is packed into JAR executable file.
-To launch it, issue the command: java -jar gdx-texturepacker.jar
+To launch it, issue the command: java -jar gdx-texture-packer.jar

-MacOS
+macOS
-Execute launch_macos.sh bash script to launch the application
+Execute launcher_macos.sh shell script to launch the application

 Linux
-Execute launch_linux.sh bash script to launch the application
+Execute launcher_linux.sh shell script to launch the application

 Windows
-launch.bat - starts application
+launcher_win.bat - starts application
-launcher_no_cmd.vbs - does exactly what launch.bat does, but CMD window won't appear in that case
+launcher_win_no_cmd.vbs - does exactly what launch.bat does, but CMD window won't appear in that case

+Command Line Features
+The app has the headless batch mode that allows automation.
+Learn more about CLI options from the help message: gdx-texture-packer --help

-For any further details visit the GitHub project page: https://github.com/crashinvaders/gdx-texture-packer-gui
+For further details visit the GitHub project page: https://github.com/crashinvaders/gdx-texture-packer-gui

 If you've got a question or would like to share ideas, feel free to reach me out at anton@crashinvaders.com